 Oozing tree sap can also be heat related.
 In early spring, while many trees are still dormant, the fluctuation of temperatures may affect the flow of tree sap.
 For instance, warmer weather produces pressure within the tree.
 This pressure can sometimes cause the tree sap to flow from the tree through openings produced from cracks or injury.

 During cold weather, when temperatures fall below freezing, the tree pulls water up through the roots, replenishing the tree sap.
-This cycle is continues until the weather stabilizes and is quite normal.
+This cycle continues until the weather stabilizes and is quite normal.

 Tree Sap Problems